FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

 - Point name: Teaching point
 - Debugging speed (%): 0 ~ 100
 - Stop: false/true.
-When true is selected, the smooth transition parameter value does not take effect;
+When true is selected, the smooth transition parameter value does not take effect
-- Smooth transition (mm): Smooth transition radius 0 ~ 1000;
+- Smooth transition (mm): Smooth transition radius 0 ~ 1000
-- Whether to seek position: false/true;
+- Whether to seek position: false/true
 - Position search point variables: REF0~99/RES0~99.
-When false is selected for position search, the parameters will not take effect;
+When false is selected for position search, the parameters will not take effect
 - Whether to offset: No/base coordinate offset/tool ​​coordinate offset.
-When No is selected, the dx~drz parameter values ​​will not take effect;
+When No is selected, the dx~drz parameter values ​​will not take effect
 - dx~drz: Offset.

 .. image:: node_editor_software/011.png